 - Stop Smoking.
 Smoking reduces the amount of oxygen in the blood and makes the body produce more red blood cells and hemoglobin to compensate for that lower oxygen saturation.

 - Treat High Blood Pressure with Losartan.
 If you have high blood pressure, consider taking Losartan.
 Losartan can be safely and effectively used to normalize hematocrit in patients with COPD and erythrocytosis, an effect that could obviate the need for therapeutic phlebotomy.

 - Consider Grapefruit.
-Grapefruit extract (narigin) may decrease hematocrit There was no significant difference between ingesting 1/2 or 1 grapefruit per day but a decrease in hematocrit due to ingestion of grapefruit was statistically significant at the p less than 0.01 level.
-However, discuss with your physician the fact that grapefruit can increase blood levels of medications.
+Grapefruit extract (narigin) may decrease hematocrit .
+There was no significant difference between ingesting 1/2 or 1 grapefruit per day, but a decrease in hematocrit due to ingestion of grapefruit was statistically significant at the p less than 0.01 level.
+However, discuss with your physician the fact that grapefruit can increase the blood levels of medications.

 Hematocrit is included in the CBC and other panels on Discounted Labs: